 Pumpkin Pie Steel Cut Oats in the Crockpot

-- 1 tbsp + 1 tsp pumpkin pie spice
+- 1 tablespoon + 1 tsp pumpkin pie spice